 2) Impersonation gift card trick

-They will ask you to buy a gift card or multiple gift cards, and then send them a photo of the card or the numbers on the back of the card.
-Once they have the gift card information, they will disappear with your money and cut-off contact.
+They’ll ask you to buy gift cards and share photos of the cards or the numbers on the back.
+Once they have that information, they disappear with your money.

 How to avoid this scam

-Never send money or gift cards to anyone you don’t know personally or haven’t met in person.
-If someone claims to be someone you know or trust, verify their identity by contacting them directly through a different channel.
+Never send money or gift cards to anyone you haven’t met in person.
+If something feels off, confirm the person’s identity through another method.

 3) Resale gift card trick